hamooo90/Simple_test_app/README.md

 # Simple_test_app
- This is a simple android app that demostrate unit testing on multiple components of android app.
+ This is a simple android app that demostrate unit testing on multiple components of an android app.

 ## What does this app do?
  insert an object into database and show it in Recycler view